aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 * The order of rows and columns should always be aligned with the order of the indices of the parameter.
 * A common known error is *"The maps-to attribute 'x' for node 'y' refers to an non-existing identifier"*.
 In this case it is helpful to check if you have written the "maps-to" element correctly, including a possible index.
 * Another commonly known error is *"The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices"*.
 In this case the most probable cause is that the element is referring to an AIMMS-identifier that should have at least one index defined but where no index can be found (like for an indexed parameter), where the index is not properly named in the mappingfile or where more indices are expected than defined (or the other way around).
+* Based on how AIMMS works it is not possible to reference an index in a mappingfile for a ``maps-to`` element of a parameter, without adding the mapping for that index itself.
+In other words: every referenced index in a mappingfile should have its own mapping element as well.
+* It probably speaks for itself at this point, but just as a reminder: when mapping to an index, make sure to reference the name of the index and not the name of the set.

+For reading mappingfiles, two functions are needed: :any:`dex::AddMapping` and :any:`dex::ReadFromFile`.
+The first function will verify if the specified mappingfile is a valid XML and if so, add it to the set ``dex::Mappings``. :any:`dex::ReadFromFile` will handle the actual importing of the data into the AIMMS model, first checking whether all nodes in the mappingfile are compatible with the model.
+If the mappingfile has been added to ``dex::Mappings``, you can still change the contents of that mappingfile as well as name of AIMMS identifiers without having to re-use :any:`dex::AddMapping`.

 JSON mapping (importing data, one-dimensional identifier)